apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Specifies the dynamic reload actions supported by the engine.
 If set, the controller call the scripts defined in the actions for a dynamic parameter upgrade.
-The actions are called only when the modified parameter is defined in dynamicParameters part &amp;&amp; DynamicReloadActions != nil</p>
+The actions are called only when the modified parameter is defined in dynamicParameters part &amp;&amp; ReloadOptions != nil</p>
 </td>
 </tr>
 <tr>